pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog.md

 For additional information, see the SAS blog titled “[Deploying SAS Viya using Red Hat OpenShift GitOps](https://communities.sas.com/t5/SAS-Communities-Library/Deploying-SAS-Viya-using-Red-Hat-OpenShift-GitOps/ta-p/780616)”

-#### ***sas-orchestration command line utility***
+#### ***3. `sas-orchestration` command line utility***
-The **sas-orchestration** utility offers the flexibility of both worlds: as a container image it can be launched manually on a Linux shell to create and submit the final deployment manifest (in other words:  it combines the **kustomize** and **kubectl** actions into one step) or it could be used as a step in a CI/CD pipeline, for example as a task in OpenShift Pipelines, Jenkins or Github Actions etc.
+The `sas-orchestration` utility offers the flexibility of both worlds: as a container image it can be launched manually on a Linux shell to create and submit the final deployment manifest (in other words:  it combines the `kustomize` and `kubectl` actions into one step) or it could be used as a step in a CI/CD pipeline, for example as a task in OpenShift Pipelines, Jenkins or Github Actions etc.

 For more information, check the blog article titled “[New SAS Viya Deployment Methods](https://communities.sas.com/t5/SAS-Communities-Library/New-SAS-Viya-Deployment-Methods/ta-p/856206)”.

+<br></br>
 ### **Conclusion**
 … We hope you found this blog helpful … Stay tuned for the second installment where we will be discussing security and storage considerations.